procf/colloids-setup/System-Setup/02-macOS-Setup.md

 You can learn more about Jupyter and try it online at their [website](https://jupyter.org/).
 You can then follow their instructions for installing Jupter Lab on your computer using the command line, as well as setting up the Kernels for the languages you are interested in.

-Jupyter Notebooks are what the physics-based Machine Learning half of our group uses to develop and share their code, so if you're interested in eventually learning more about what they do it's a good idea to start getting familiar with them.
+Jupyter Notebooks are used extensively by the PRO-CF Machine Learning Team for developing and sharing their code, so if you're interested in learning more about what they do at some point you should definitely start getting familiar with Jupyter Notebooks!